ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 You will be pleased to see that the assembly output is exactly the same as the version using `std::arch`.
 The difference will be that the second version will work on other architectures as well.

 However there are some caveats.
-Some operations may benefit from using specialized intrinsics that are just not easily mapped in an architecture-agnostic method, so you will have to break portability for performance in these cases.
-But most of the times such a modification is justified.
+Some operations can benefit from using specialized intrinsics that are just not easily mapped in an architecture-agnostic method, so you will have to break portability for performance in these cases.
+But most of the time such a modification is justified.